Terradue/doc-tep-geohazards/source/tutorials/setap.rst

 .. _data-sources-label:
 **EO sources supported**:

-:Sentinel-1 SLC:
-    standard Sentinel-1 L1A products
+* **Sentinel-1 SLC**: standard Sentinel-1 L1A products
-:Sentinel-1 Annotations:
-    Sentinel-1 L1A products containing only the XML annotations.
+* **Sentinel-1 Annotations**: Sentinel-1 L1A products containing only the
+  XML annotations.
   The information contained in XML annotation is the only one used by the S1-ETAD processor.
   The advantage of using S1-Annotation products is that they have a size (in MB) by far smaller than standard ones so they can be downloaded in a faster.

   ..
 TODO: check the note below with @hervé
   .. .. note:: if the requested product is not online you could get an error.
   .. .. seealso:: FAQ below

 **Output specifications**